 Text: The manuscript text, including tables and figures, should be submitted with the usual line spacing 1 (not 2) as a single editable MS Word file with page numbers centered on the bottom of each page.

 Figures and Tables should be included in the editable MS Word manuscript file and placed next to the relevant text in the manuscript, rather than at the bottom or the top of the file.
 Tables should be submitted as editable text tables, not as images.
 Preferred file types for figures are TIFF (JPG), EPS (PDF) and MS Office files.
 The minimal TIFF resolution is 300 dpi.
-All figures and graphs should be prepared for black and white reproduction, although color reproduction is possible in the electronic version.
-Please choose symbols and line styles that are clearly distinguishable.
-For example, prefer full, dashed and dotted lines to lines in different gray tones.
+All figures and graphs are printed in black and white reproduction.
+Color reproduction is possible only in the electronic version.

 Acknowledgements should be situated in a separate section at the end of the article before the References.